SBA 7(a) Loans

 Loans $1 million- $5 million: 3.5%, plus an additional 0.25% for the amount over $1 million.

-Borrowers will also be required to pay an annual service fee of 0.52% of the loan amount.
+Borrowers are also required to pay an annual service fee of 0.52% of the loan amount.

 SBA Certified and Preferred Lenders